neuefische/web-exercises/sessions/react-state-3/journal-app-favorite-button-shared-state/README.md

 Currently our favorite feature of the journal app is using a local state.
 We want to store this information in the shared state alongside the other entry data.

-> 💡 You can use this template as a starting point.
-But if you are far enough along with your own Journal App, please use that instead.
+> 💡 You can use this template as a starting point, but if you are far enough along with your own Journal App please use yours instead.

 ## Task